LPCC Hour Tracking · California 2026

 Two exams.
 LMFT requires the California Clinical Exam.
 LPCC requires the NCMHCE (a national exam).
 You will need to prepare for and pass both.
 Many dual-track candidates take the exams in sequence rather than simultaneously.

-The dual-licensure strategy is especially attractive if you want the couples-and-family authorization from LMFT on day one while also holding an LPCC for broader individual counseling scope and potential out-of-state portability (LPCC has better interstate reciprocity than LMFT in many states).
+The dual-licensure strategy is especially attractive if you want the systemic, relational training emphasis of the LMFT alongside the LPCC's broader individual counseling scope and potential out-of-state portability (LPCC has better interstate reciprocity than LMFT in many states).
+Note that an LPCC alone can already treat couples and families since AB 462 took effect on January 1, 2022, so dual licensure is no longer needed for couples scope.

 How HourJourney Tracks APCC Hours